Work with an AI/BI Genie space

 Important

-Genie space users must interact with data using their own credentials.
-Questions about data they cannot access generate empty responses.
+Genie space users must use their own credentials to access data.
+Any question about data they can’t access generates an empty response.

 Genie space users must have CAN USE permissions on the warehouse attached to a Genie space and access permissions on the Unity Catalog objects surfaced in the space.
 See What data should I use?.